HomeMy WebLinkAboutItem 07 - HL02-02 William M. Bennett House Cc ITEM

 PRESERVATION

-treatment philosophy should be considered for improvements or alterations to this property.
+treatment philosophy should be considered for improvements or alterations to this property. �

 of the building and that would require minimal change to the defining characteristics of the property.

-2. Each historic building within this district and landmark is a product of its time (when constructed).
+Z. Each historic building within this district and landmark is a product of its time (when constructed).
 The

-original design of each building should be respected for what it is and not altered to something it was
+original design of each building should be respected for what it is and not altered tosomething' it was

 not or giving it an "older" period look.
-Preserve, stabilize, and restore the original building form,
+Preserve, stabilize, and restore the original building form,and materials.
+However, when rehabilitating, removal of non-historic �r unsympathetic

 3. Most properties change over time; those changes that have acquired historic significance on their own